OAuth2

 body: new URLSearchParams({

-grant_type: 'refresh_token',
+grant_type: "refresh_token",

 refresh_token: credentials.refresh_token,

-// Add any custom parameters here
+// Add custom parameters

 })

-const refreshResponse = await response.json();
+const refreshResponse = await response.json()

 return {